greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.3.2 Squadrons

 Combat ships are organized into squadrons.
 Each squadron is commanded by a flagship with a Command Rating (CR) that will accommodate ships with a Command Cost (CC) that sum to less than or equal to the CR.
-This enables empires to tactically group various classes of ships together during combat to balance the squadron's Attack Strength (AS), Defensive Strength (DS), and protect special ships.
+This enables players to tactically group various classes of ships to balance combat effectiveness.

-Carriers are treated just like any other ship and remain attached to their assigned squadron.
-Their child fighter squadrons deploy separately and remain wholly independent unit the Task Force is disengaged, returning back to surviving carriers (if there's room) or fight to the death if orphaned in a retreat.

-Merchant Marine ships and star bases do not join squadrons.

 Squadrons fight as a unit and die as a unit.
-A squadron's total AS and DS values constitute a sum of all the ships under its command.
+A squadron's total AS and DS values constitute a sum of all the ships under a flagship's command.

 In non-hostile systems, ships in a squadron may be reassigned to an already existing squadron if the new flagship's CR allows.
 Squadrons may constitute a solo flagship.
-Fighters remain housed within their respective carriers.

 Squadrons are newly commissioned only in systems with a functioning shipyard.

+Merchant Marine ships and Starbases do not join squadrons.

 ### 2\.3.3 Fleets

-Squadrons are grouped together into Fleets for the purpose of traversing jump lanes.
+Squadrons are grouped together into fleets for the purpose of traversing jump lanes.
 Fleets may be joined or split off (creating new fleets) for strategic purposes in any non-hostile system.
 There is no limit to the number of squadrons assigned to a fleet.

 Merchant Marine ships and star bases may join a fleet for escort.

 ### 2\.3.4 Task Force

-A Task Force is temporary grouping of squadrons for the specialized purpose of combat in a solar system.
+A Task Force is temporary grouping of squadrons for the specialized purpose of combat.
 After the cesattion of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.

-Merchant marine ships do not join the Task Force.
+Merchant marine ships aand Starbases do not join a Task Force.
 Refer to Combat procedures in Section 5.

 ## 2\.4 Special Units

 ### 2\.4.1 Fighter Squadrons & Carriers

-Fighters are commissioned in squadrons.
-They are small ships unequipped with jump drives and may not move independently between systems.
+Fighters are commissioned in squadrons and guard their home systems.
+They are small ships that require a carrier to move between systems.

-There is no limit on the number of fighter squadrons deployed in a friendly system, and they operate independently from carriers in said system.
-Moving them to a new system requires a mother ship.
+There is no limit on the number of fighter squadrons deployed in a system, and they operate independently from carriers in said system.

-Carriers hold up to three fighter squadrons and are assigned to regular ship squadrons just like other ships.
-Super carriers can hold up to five fighter squadrons.
+Carriers hold up to three fighter squadrons.
+Super carriers hold up to five.

 ### 2\.4.2 Scouts

 Scouts are autonomous drones outfitted with advanced sensors that aid with electronic warfare.
-They give a boost to their Task Force during combat operations.
+They give a boost to Task Forces during combat operations.

-Multiple scouts assigned to a task force do not lend additional benefits in combat, although it may be prudent to tactically place Scouts in more than one squadron in the event of destruction.

 ### 2\.4.3 Raider Cloaking

 Raiders are the only ships outfitted with cloaking technology.
 They are not available until cloaking technology is researched and developed.

 Fleets containing a Raider have a 33% chance (roll 1 or 2 on a 1D6) of going undetected in hostile systems.
 The number of Raiders in the fleet does not affect the roll, nor rate multiple chances.

-Like scouts, place Raiders in multiple squadrons to distribute risk across the fleet.

 ### 2\.4.4 Starbases